 speaker

 Dr. Cedric Francois

 Thank you so much, Steve, for that question.
-So the answer to that question is no. We respect the full independence of these co-funding or these copay assistance organizations.
-We do contribute to them typically at the beginning of the year, but sometimes that can also happen throughout the year, but we keep that as an entirely dissociated contribution from what we do, obviously,
+So the answer to that question is no. We respect the full independence of these co-funding or these co-based assistance organizations.
+We do contribute to them typically at the beginning of the year, but sometimes that can also happen throughout the year.
+But we keep that as an entirely dissociated contribution from what we do, obviously, with TEF-4V as a commercial product.

+speaker